 Key factors affecting sensor battery life include:

-Driving vs. parked – More transmissions are sent while the vehicle is driving, using more battery energy.
+Driving vs. parked – More transmissions are sent while the vehicle is driving, which uses more battery energy.

-Temperature extremes – Exposure to very hot and cold temperatures can affect sensor operation and damage the battery.
+Temperature extremes – Exposure to very hot or very cold temperatures can affect sensor operation and damage the battery.

-Battery type – CR type batteries have a lower self-discharge and poor performance at low temperatures, but they are more able to withstand extremely high temperatures.
+Battery type – CR-type batteries have lower self-discharge and poor performance at low temperatures, but they are better able to withstand extremely high temperatures.

-TPMS sensor efficiency – The Application-Specific Integrated Circuit (ASIC) in older-generation sensors consumed a lot more energy than current models.
+TPMS sensor efficiency – The Application-Specific Integrated Circuit (ASIC) in older-generation sensors consumed significantly more energy than in current models.

-Battery capacity – Capacities typically range from 350mA up to 560mA across the industry.
+Battery capacity – Capacities typically range from 350 mA to 560 mA across the industry.

 Sensor battery diagnosis

-It’s not always easy to assess the actual condition of a sensor battery, unless it has already gone bad!
+It’s not always easy to assess the actual condition of a sensor’s battery unless it has already failed!
 When that happens, the sensor stops transmitting and sets off the vehicle’s malfunction indicator lamp (MIL).
 A weakened battery can result in sporadic TPMS operation.
 Some TPMS scan tools have a battery status check, which can help identify a battery with reduced voltage.

 Low-temperature troubleshooting